Affordable Labs / Transparent Pricing

 Although I am generally a proponent of genetic testing, I recognize that many people have concerns that somebody (whether themselves or others) might learn learn something about them that they would rather not have known.
 Although I will not attempt to address privacy concerns beyond noting that there are (currently) laws prohibiting health insurance companies and large employers from genetic discrimination, I strongly believe there can be significant benefits to having personal access to one’s own genetic information.
 In particular it’s important to know that genetic predispositions are not destiny: environmental factors are crucial in determining how likely we are to actually develop many major health problems.
 Potentially avoidable tragedies include such things as Alzheimer’s Disease, cancer, diabetes, heart disease, and Parkinson’s.
 (Yes, really!)
 In other cases genetic sequencing can help us make diagnoses of existing problems or identify which interventions are likely to work and which are likely to be ineffective (personalized medicine).

-For most people who are interested, I recommend getting their genome sequenced through 23andme.com.
+For most people who are interested in learning something about their genes but don’t have much money to spend I recommend getting their genome sequenced through 23andme.com.
 The 23andme Ancestry test actually includes the same SNP sequencing data as their more expensive Ancestry and Health test and is normally available for only $99, but is occasionally offered for less when they are running a special.
 Due to legal restrictions imposed by the FDA, the health reports offered by 23andme aren’t nearly as useful as the raw data files they also give you access to.
 You can use your raw 23andme data to obtain much more useful reports from third-party analysis services such as Genetic Genie, Livewello, or Promethease (among others).

 Ancestry.com is another reasonable option for obtaining SNP data.
 The last time I checked, I had the sense that it may be slightly inferior to 23andme for health-related information but slightly superior for genealogy.